Werthein Group: Media Tech Company

 In 2003 the Group acquired the operations of Telecom Personal in Uruguay and Paraguay, which were held until 2017.

 In 2021 the Werthein Group acquired the Vrio Corp. business unit, a digital entertainment provider that began operations in 1996.

 Vrio is the leading provider of entertainment, information and connectivity in South America, Mexico and the Caribbean.
 Vrio Corp. occupies an incremental retail and wholesale distribution space through DirecTV and SKY Brasil brands and its DGo streaming platform.
 It offers services in Brazil through the SKY brand and in Argentina, Barbados, Chile, Colombia, Curaçao, Trinidad and Tobago, Ecuador, Peru and Uruguay through the DirecTV brand.
 DGO is present in all those markets with the addition of Mexico.
 Vrio also includes Torneos in Argentina and Colombia.

 Their investments and businesses provide services to 10 million registered customers, impacting 40 million people with their products and services.

 In June 2024, Ameya Prabhu, president of Aarna Holdings, announced a strategic alliance with the Werthein Group that involves significant investments in Argentina.

 In August 2024, Grupo Werthein announced the creation of Skx, a fintech that will operate in Brazil.

 In March 2025, DirecTV acquired the broadcasting rights for the FIFA Club World Cup in South America.

 The Group has also partnered with Amazon to provide satellite internet in Argentina, Brazil, Chile, Uruguay, Peru, Ecuador, and Colombia.
 The project aims to provide coverage especially in rural and hard-to-reach areas.
 In April 2025, Amazon began deploying its Kuiper Project satellite constellation with the KA-01 mission, which will enable DIRECTV to offer these services.

+In November 2025, most of Grupo Werthein's assets related to media and tech were combined into Waiken ILW, a new holding.